 Register for a First Aid & CPR/AED Training Course

-If you wish to register for a First Aid & CPR/AED training course with Coast2Coast, please do so by visiting our website and choosing a location near you.
-You may also call our toll-free number and one of our customer service representatives will get you registered.
+If you wish to register for a First Aid & CPR/AED training course with Coast2Coast, please visit our website and choose a location near you, such as our Mississauga or Brampton locations.
+You may also call our toll-free number, and one of our customer service representatives will get you registered.

 If you have any questions regarding any of our courses, we’re always happy to help via phone or email.